Mesut Özil: 2011–12: La Liga win

 Özil began wearing the number 10 shirt for Real Madrid in 2011–12, signalling manager José Mourinho's intent to use the German international as his main playmaker.
 On 14 August 2011, Özil scored his first goal against Barcelona in El Clásico in the first leg of the 2011 Supercopa de España.
 On 17 August 2011, he was sent off in the last minute of the second leg of the 2011 Supercopa after an altercation with Barça forward David Villa. Özil expressed his desire to end his football days at the club in an interview with German magazine kicker, saying, "I'd like to end my career at Real Madrid.
 I know it will be difficult because I have many more years ahead of me and many younger and good players will also be out there, but I want to be part of that future.
 I know what I'm capable of, and I'm convinced, I'll stay at Real Madrid many years."

 Özil was on the short-list of the FIFA Ballon d'Or award.

 He finished atop the La Liga assists chart, with 17 assists.
-On 2 May 2012, he helped Real Madrid to clinch a record 32nd La Liga title as he assisted Real's first goal and scored the second goal against Bilbao, which Real Madrid later won by 3–0.
+On 2 May 2012, he helped Real Madrid to clinch a record 32nd La Liga title as he assisted Real's first goal and scored the second goal against Athletic Bilbao, which Real Madrid won 3–0.
 Eleven days later, Özil scored two goals in the final game of the regular season against Mallorca, once again consolidating his excellent performance with the club.
 The win made Real the first club in the Spanish top flight to ever reach 100 points in a single season.
 His fine form with Real Madrid and German national team saw him earn nomination for UEFA Best Player in Europe Award, in which he finished tenth, being the youngest player to feature in the Top 10.